-- Jobseekers Allowance: Sunday is treated as a day of employment and taken into account when calculating the amount of Jobseekers Allowance you will qualify for.
-Income from employment on a Sunday will be assessed as means when calculating entitlement to Jobseekers Allowance. - Jobseekers Benefit: Sunday is treated as a day of employment and taken into account when calculating the amount of Jobseekers Benefit paid. - Jobseekers Benefit: Where a person in receipt of Jobseekers Benefit is working for part of a week, the payment entitlement will be based on a 5-day week rather than a 6-day week, this means that you will lose 1/5 of your weekly payment for each day that you work see Chapter 4 for more information
+Jobseeker's Allowance: Sunday is treated as a day of employment and taken into account when calculating the amount of Jobseeker's Allowance you will qualify for.
+Income from employment on a Sunday will be assessed as means when calculating entitlement to Jobseeker's Allowance.

+- Jobseeker's Benefit: Sunday is treated as a day of employment and taken into account when calculating the amount of Jobseeker's Benefit paid. - Jobseeker's Benefit: Where a person in receipt of Jobseeker's Benefit is working for part of a week, the payment entitlement will be based on a 5-day week rather than a 6-day week, this means that you will lose 1/5 of your weekly payment for each day that you work - see Jobseeker's Benefit in this chapter more information

-To qualify for Jobseekers Benefit you must have enough PRSI contributions and must have suffered a substantial loss of employment in any period of 7 consecutive days.
+To qualify for Jobseeker's Benefit you must have enough PRSI contributions and must have suffered a substantial loss of employment in any period of 7 consecutive days.
 This means, you must have lost at least one day's employment and as a result of this loss be unemployed for at least 4 days out of 7 days.
 Your earnings must also have been reduced because of the loss of employment.

-If your employer reduces your days at work to 3 days a week or less, and you do not qualify for Jobseekers Benefit, you may get Jobseekers Allowance for the other days.
-You must meet the other conditions that apply to Jobseekers Allowance, for example, you must satisfy a means test.
+If your employer reduces your days at work to 3 days a week or less, and you do not qualify for Jobseeker's Benefit, you may get Jobseeker's Allowance for the other days.
+You must meet the other conditions that apply to Jobseeker's Allowance, for example, you must satisfy a means test.

-It may be possible to get Family Income Supplement if you have Qualified Children and your pay or hours are reduced.
-You cannot receive Family Income Supplement (FIS) and a Jobseekers payment for the same period.
+It may be possible to get Family Income Supplement if you have qualified children and your pay or hours are reduced.
+You cannot receive Family Income Supplement (FIS) and a Jobseeker's payment for the same period.